Stop motion: 1849 to 1895: Before film

-1895-1928: The silent film era
+1895–1928: The silent film era

-It is estimated that 80 to 90 percent of all silent film are lost.
+It is estimated that 80 to 90 percent of all silent films are lost.
 Extant contemporary movie catalogs, reviews and other documentation can provide some details on lost films, but this kind of written documentation is also incomplete and often insufficient to properly date all extant films or even identify them if original titles are missing.
-Possible stop motion in lost films is even harder to trace.
+Whether any scene was created with stop-motion techniques often remains unclear in extant descriptions.
 The principles of animation and other special effects were mostly kept a secret, not only to prevent use of such techniques by competitors, but also to keep audiences interested in the mystery of the magic tricks.

 Stop motion is closely related to the stop trick, in which the camera is temporarily stopped during the recording of a scene to create a change before filming is continued (or for which the cause of the change is edited out of the film).
-In the resulting film the change will be sudden and a logical cause of the change will be mysteriously absent or replaced with a fake cause that is suggested in the scene.
+In the resulting film, the change will be sudden and a logical cause of the change will be mysteriously absent or replaced with a fake cause that is suggested in the scene.
 The oldest known example is used for the beheading in Edison Manufacturing Company's 1895 film The Execution of Mary Stuart.
 The technique of stop motion can be interpreted as repeatedly applying the stop trick.
-In 1917 clay animation pioneer Helena Smith-Dayton referred to the principle behind her work as "stop action", a synonym of "stop motion".
+In 1917, clay animation pioneer Helena Smith-Dayton referred to the principle behind her work as "stop action", a synonym of "stop motion".

 French trick film pioneer Georges Méliès claimed to have invented the stop-trick and popularized it by using it in many of his short films.
 He reportedly used stop-motion animation in 1899 to produce moving letterforms.

 Segundo de Chomón

 Spanish filmmaker Segundo de Chomón (1871–1929) made many trick films in France for Pathé.
 He has often been compared to Georges Méliès as he also made many fantasy films with stop tricks and other illusions (helped by his wife, Julienne Mathieu).

-By 1906 Chomón was using stop motion animation.
-Le théâtre de Bob (April 1906) features over three minutes of stop motion animation with dolls and objects to represent a fictional automated theatre owned by Bob, played by a live-action child actor.
-It is the oldest extant film with proper stop motion and a definite release date.
+Le théâtre de Bob (April 1906) features stop motion with dolls and objects to represent a fictional automated theatre owned by Bob, played by a live-action child actor.
+The film used to be credited to Chomón, but he didn't come to Paris (to work for Pathé) until later.
+Direction and special effects have been attributed to Gaston Velle.

+De Chomón's La maison ensorcelée (December 1907, or 1906) features stop-motion-animated cutlery and food, among other special effects that depict paranormal activity.

-Segundo de Chomón's Sculpteur moderne was released on 31 January 1908 and features heaps of clay molding itself into detailed sculptures that are capable of minor movements.
+De Chomón's Sculpteur moderne was released on 31 January 1908 and features heaps of clay molding itself into detailed sculptures that are capable of minor movements.
 The final sculpture depicts an old woman and walks around before it's picked up, squashed and molded back into a sitting old lady.